-Cookie-cutter streetscapes are giving way in master planned communities, and the Housing Giants that build them are focusing on product diversity, quality of life, and neighborhoods.
+Cookie-cutter streetscapes are giving way in master planned communities, as the builders that build them are focusing on product diversity, quality of life, and neighborhoods

 Los Valles was to be a 500-acre master planned California community with an Arnold Palmer-designed golf course ringed by 210 generous lots, each more than an acre in size.
 That was before the recession.
 After the failed project was taken over by the real estate developer and investor, iStar, the Santa Clarita, Calif., development today is going through the final entitlement stage to become a community with 490 lots and no golf course.
 Instead, there will be urban gardens, pocket parks, trails, a citrus orchard, and a vineyard at the entry.